Pope Pius IX: Governmental structure

 In 1848, Pius IX released a new constitution titled the "Fundamental Statute for the Secular Government of the States of the Church".
 The governmental structure of the Papal States reflected the dual spiritual-secular character of the papacy.
 The secular or laypersons were strongly in the majority with 6,850 persons versus 300 members of the clergy.
 Nevertheless, the clergy made key decisions and every job applicant had to present a character evaluation from his parish priest to be considered.

 Finance

 Financial administration in the Papal States under Pius IX was increasingly put in the hands of laymen.
 The budget and financial administration in the Papal States had long been subject to criticism even before Pius IX.
 In 1850, he created a government finance body ("congregation") consisting of four laymen with finance backgrounds for the 20 provinces.
+After joining the Latin Monetary Union in 1866, the old Roman scudo was replaced by the new papal lira.

 Commerce and trade

 Pius IX is credited with systematic efforts to improve manufacturing and trade by giving advantages and papal prizes to domestic producers of wool, silk and other materials destined for export.
 He improved the transportation system by building roads, viaducts, bridges and seaports.
 A series of new railway links connected the Papal States to northern Italy.
 It soon became apparent that the Northern Italians were more adept at economically exploiting the modern means of communication than the inhabitants in central and Southern Italy.